VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 component library on top of it.

-Chakra UI also offers a powerful [theme customization API](https://chakra-ui.com/docs/theming/customize-theme) we leverage heavily to apply the principles of our design system to Chakra components in dedicated theme files that separate the styling of *our* components from their functionality.
+Chakra UI also offers a powerful [theme customization API](https://chakra-ui.com/docs/theming/customize-theme) we leverage heavily to apply the principles of our design system to Chakra components via dedicated theme files that separate the styling from functionality.
 This separation of concerns makes it easier to reason about our code and makes the files themselves a lot lighter.

 Chakra UI also comes with some helpful hooks like [useDisclosure](https://chakra-ui.com/docs/hooks/use-disclosure) that come in handy.